pintaguras/holaspmv/README.md

 When you use the code in a scientific work, please cite our paper

 Globally Homogeneous, Locally Adaptive Sparse Matrix-Vector Multiplication on the GPU
-Steinberger, Markus and Zayer, Rhaleb and Seidel, Hans-Peter
+Markus Steinberger,  Rhaleb Zayer and Hans-Peter Seidel
 Proceedings of the International Conference on Supercomputing, 2017

 	:::